 View Distance Advance Rate

 The advance rate should be less than the retreat rate for best stutter control.
-If you set this value high you might find that the view horizon washes back and forth rapidly, making it noticeable.
-If you set it the advance rate too low then the view distance may take a long time to recover.
+If you set this value high you might find that the view horizon washes back and forth rapidly, making it unpleasantly noticeable.
+If you set the advance rate too low then the view distance may take a long time to recover.

 Although the View Distance is the focus of this application, it’s the View Area resulting from it that determines the graphical burden on your computer.